carbon-design-system/carbon-for-ibm-dotcom/packages/react/src/patterns/blocks/ContentBlockSegmented/README.md

 # Content Block - Segmented

-> The Content Block - Segmented pattern includes a single Content Item, optional
+> The Content Block - Segmented pattern allows for larger groups of content to
-> media (image), and ends with an optional CTA.
+> be presented at once.

 ## Getting started